-Have you ever experienced feeling addicted to something?
+Have you ever experienced feeling addicted to something, Instagram addiction is a real thing?

 It’s that itch you just can’t seem to scratch; that urge to obsessively engage in a particular activity.